How to pick the perfect gaming laptop

 The ‘best’ screen for a laptop

 When you buy a gaming laptop, one of the most important decisions you’ll need to make regards the screen.
 After all, what you get on day one is what you’re stuck with until you junk the device.
-You can, of course, run an external monitor but then, what’s the point of a laptop?
+You could run an external monitor but then, what’s the point of a laptop?

 The size of the screen dictates the size of the laptop itself, and thus weight.
-You can’t, for example, get a 17-inch gaming laptop that’s four pounds, so think long and hard about whether you’re willing to take the weight penalty in exchange for the screen real estate.
+You can’t, for example, get a 17-inch gaming laptop that’s four pounds (although MSI’s excellent GS75 gets awfully damned close at five), so think long and hard about whether you’re willing to take the weight penalty in exchange for the screen real estate.

 If the laptop is going to be your only gaming machine, having a 17-inch screen might be ideal.
+We should also add that a 17.3-inch screen is easier on weaker eyes than a 15.5-inch screen.
 This is very much a matter of personal preference.

-The buzzword today is “4K” and it delivers sharper photo viewing but that doesn’t mean it’s for everyone.
-In fact, for a lot of people, it’s not a must-have.
-While photos might be sharper, anything not using the panel’s native resolution of 3840x2180 will look softer.
-That means games running at lower than 4K resolution won’t look quite as sharp unless you exponentially increase the graphics power of the laptop.
+The buzzword today is “4K.”
+That high resolution delivers sharper photo viewing and more space for video editing, but that doesn’t mean it’s for everyone.
+Anything not using the panel’s native resolution of 3840x2180, such as games running at lower-than-4K resolution, won’t look quite as sharp unless you exponentially increase the graphics power of the laptop.

 IPS vs. TN vs. OLED